marlonlom/bookbar/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Glucoreo, **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting an enhancement suggestion for Bookbar, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.